Rapinoe fuses politics, pay and tech with World Cup win

 LYON, France (AP) — A Women's World Cup stirred by heated debates on politics, pay and technology saw the narratives fused in Sunday's final by the undisputed and outspoken star of the tournament: Megan Rapinoe.

-By opening the scoring with a penalty awarded after a video review, Rapinoe claimed a sixth goal and — thanks to her assists — finished as the top scorer of the most-watched FIFA women's tournament.
+By opening the scoring with a penalty awarded after a video review, Rapinoe claimed a sixth goal and — thanks to three assists and playing fewer minutes — finished as the Golden Boot winner of the most-watched FIFA women's tournament.

-Winning the Golden Boot provided the pink-haired player renowned for her individuality and activism with a platform for both after the 2-0 victory over the Netherlands .
+Winning the top player prize provided the pink-haired captain renowned for her individuality and activism with a platform for both after the Americans completed their title defense with a 2-0 victory over the Netherlands.

-The forward got to collect her scoring trophy before the main prize was handed out in Lyon.
+The forward got to collect her scoring trophy before the main prize was handed out in Lyon, and revel in the adulation.

 "A little public shame never hurt anyone," Rapinoe said with a winners' medal around her neck.
 "So I am down with it."

-Not down with a visit to the White House, though, with a rejection of a post-tournament visit delivered publicly in a video that emerged during the tournament.
+Not down with a visit to the White House, though, with Rapinoe's rejection of a post-tournament visit delivered publicly in a video that emerged during the World Cup.

-Rapinoe and her American teammates did that by defending the World Cup.
+When the job was finished Sunday, thanks to Rose Lavelle also scoring, only congratulations came from Trump — for the entire team.

+"Great and exciting play," he tweeted.
+"America is proud of you all!"

-In the hours before the game, she even found an advocate for the pursuit of greater pay equality in the French president.
+In the hours before the Americans won a record fourth World Cup, Rapinoe found an advocate for the pursuit of greater pay equality in the French president.

 "We need to go progressively toward that," Macron said.
 "We should progressively converge."